Wikia/guidelines/JSCodingConventions.md

 ### White Space Guidelines

-Our whitespace guidelines are based JSLint.
+Our whitespace guidelines are based on JSLint.
 There are also some rules listed below that are in addition JSLint.

-- Indentation with tabs.
+- Indent with tabs.
 - No whitespace at the end of line or on blank lines.
 - Lines should be no longer than 120 characters (counting tabs as 4 spaces).
 - `if`/`else`/`for`/`while`/`try` always have braces and always go on multiple lines.